levxxvi/User-Documentation/readme.md

 ## Using Material Mkdocs

-Our documentation is built with material Mkdocs allowing for a unique and modern customization.
+Our documentation is built with Material Mkdocs allowing for a unique and modern customization.

 ## User Documentation Navigation

-#### Introduction
+### Introduction
     -> Intended Users
     -> Prerequisite Knowledge
     -> An Overview of Features
     -> Notes

-#### Creating & Setting Up a School Server
+### Creating & Setting Up a School Server
     -> Overview
     -> Creating a Server
     -> Setting up your Server